syncfusion-content/flutter-docs/Flutter/chat/chat-theme.md

 {% endhighlight %}
 {% endtabs %}

-## Editor Text Style
+## Editor text style

-The [`editorTextStyle`] property is used to specify the style for text in the message editor.
+The [`editorTextStyle`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfChatThemeData/editorTextStyle.html) property is used to specify the style for text in the message editor.

 {% tabs %}
 {% highlight Dart %}